To help race organizers who want to host virtual 5ks, we’ve created Racery Sprint, the Virtual 5k Platform.

 - The distance is short, and participants will cover the entire distance in one go.
 As a result, they won’t see Google Street Views or get to socialize every day as they log miles.

 - Measured distances can vary by more than 10% on all devices using GPS, whether Fitbit or Garmin or iPhone.
 A straight route with a clear sky view reduces, but does not eliminate, variations.

-For more information, visit Racery’s features and fees page or launch your own virtual 5k for fundraising or morale-boosting.
+For more information, visit Racery’s features and fees page or launch your own virtual 5k (or marathon) for fundraising or morale-boosting.